Processing large real datasets¶

 could be always 1.

-We also prefer to keep a file listing the min and max of the coordinates (this is primarily for visuaizing very big tissue region where we do not read all data at once but would want to know the image dimension).
+We also prefer to keep a file listing the min and max of the coordinates (this is primarily for visualizing very big tissue region where we do not read all data at once but would want to know the image dimension).
 The unit of the coordinates is micrometer.

 Process¶